thingsboard/thingsboard.github.io/pricing/index.md

                          data-toggle="#perpetual"
                          data-description-toggle="#perpetualHeader"
                          onClick="activateSolutionSection('pe-perpetual')">
-                        <h3 id="Pricing_PE_SM_Perpetual" class="gtm_button" data-faq-tooltip="Perpetual is a one-time license that turns your IoT platform into a long-term asset—predictable costs, full control of your roadmap, and a strong foundation for enterprise scale." data-faq-id="pe-perpetual-perpetual-meaning" data-faq-link-size="70%">Perpetual</h3>
+                        <h3 id="Pricing_PE_SM_Perpetual" class="gtm_button faq" data-faq-tooltip="Perpetual is a one-time license that turns your IoT platform into a long-term asset—predictable costs, full control of your roadmap, and a strong foundation for enterprise scale." data-faq-id="pe-perpetual-perpetual-meaning">Perpetual<a class="faq-link faq-link-70"></a></h3>
                     </div>
                 </div>
             </div>